Doctelligence/din.github.io/about.md

 - **Expert Team:** Our team consists of experts in AI, healthcare, and policy-making, working together to deliver solutions that are not only innovative but also practical and sustainable.

-Doctelligence Labs is committed to improving healthcare delivery, making it more efficient, effective, and accessible to everyone.
+By being committed to improving healthcare delivery, we endeavor to make it more efficient, effective, and accessible to everyone.

 Join us in advancing the future of healthcare.